Peggy Hopkins Joyce: Early life

 Born Marguerite Upton in 1893 in Berkley, Virginia (now part of Norfolk), she was known as Peggy.
 Upton left home at the age of 15 with a vaudeville bicyclist.
-While the two were en route to Denver, Colorado via train, she met millionaire Everett Archer Jr. She dumped the bicyclist and in 1910 married Archer.
+While the two were en route to Denver, Colorado, via train, she met millionaire Everett Archer Jr. She dumped the bicyclist and in 1910 married Archer.
 Archer had the marriage annulled after six months when he discovered Joyce was underage.
 Joyce later claimed she divorced Archer because the life of a millionaire's wife "was not at all what I thought it would be, and I was bored to death."
 Using the settlement money she received from Archer, Joyce attended the private Chevy Chase School for Girls in Washington D.C., where she met Sherburne Hopkins.
 Hopkins was a lawyer and son of a prominent, wealthy lawyer.
-They were married on September 1, 1913, when she was 20 years old.
+They were married on September 1, 1913.

 Joyce left Hopkins in 1917 to pursue a career in show business in New York City.
 They eventually divorced in January 1920.